digimarc-corp/c2pa-content-credentials-extension/README.md

 ### Image types and method support

-Because the browser extension runs completely locally in the browser, there are restrictions to access the website's images depending on how they are made available.
-Most will be accessed by their property `src` as long as it is a public url, otherwise the extension will try to transform it to a `dataURI` so that it can be processed in the sandbox, but this is also known not to work in all the cases, depending on the type and location of the images.
+Because the extension validates media directly in the browser, access depends on how images are served.
+For public http(s) URLs, the extension fetches the original source directly — this is preferred as it preserves full file fidelity.
+For non-public or locally-served sources, it falls back to a `dataURI` representation, which may not work in all cases depending on the type, origin, or CORS policy of the media.

 ## Contributions